x-s-g/Vuln-Intro/README.md

 # Vuln-Intro: Accurate Identification of the Vulnerability-introducing Commit based on Differential Analysis of Patching Patterns

 ## Project Overview
+This repository contains the code used to run experiments for the paper: "Accurate Identification of the Vulnerability-introducing Commit based on Differential Analysis of Patching Patterns".
 Vuln-Intro is a toolkit designed for localizing the commit where a vulnerability was introduced.
 It analyzes CVE (Common Vulnerabilities and Exposures) patches to trace back to the specific commit that originally introduced the vulnerability.
 The toolkit includes a complete pipeline of data collection, static analysis, and vulnerability identification.

 ## Attention